Roqsh/Rosh/README.md

 > This project is still in development and is currently undergoing a whole recode.

 # Rosh
-Rosh is an open-source Anticheat designed for Minecraft Bedrock Edition that mainly targets Pc players.
+Rosh is an open-source Anticheat designed for Minecraft Bedrock Edition that makes use of its in-build Scripting API.
 It is currently in version 1.25 [Dev] and supports 1.21.20 .

 Important Notes: